twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/keepassxc-functions/index.md

 By default, chezmoi will prompt for the KeePassXC password when required and cache it for the duration of chezmoi's execution.
-Setting `keepassxc.mode` to `open` will tell chezmoi to instead open KeePassXC's console with `keepassxc-cli open`. chezmoi will use this console to request values from KeePassXC.
+Setting `keepassxc.mode` to `open` will tell chezmoi to instead open KeePassXC's console with `keepassxc-cli open` followed by `keepassxc.args`. chezmoi will use this console to request values from KeePassXC.